rakki194/yipyap/docs/notifications.md

 ## Components

 ### NotificationContainer (`NotificationContainer.tsx`)

-- Global container for all notifications
-- Manages notification stacking and positioning
-- Handles notification lifecycle and animations
-- Size: 2.4KB, 85 lines
+The `NotificationContainer` serves as a global container component that manages all notifications in the application.
+It handles the stacking and positioning of notifications as they appear and disappear.
+The container is responsible for managing the full lifecycle of notifications, including their entrance and exit animations.

 ### Notification (`Notification.tsx`)

-- Individual notification component
-- Supports different types: error, success, info, warning
-- Includes progress indicators and icons
-- Size: 3.1KB, 120 lines
+The `Notification` component represents an individual notification element that can be displayed to the user.
+It provides support for different notification types including error, success, info, and warning messages.
+Each notification includes appropriate progress indicators and icons based on its type and state.

 ## Styling